ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Gitea - Part 4 - Gitea server.md

-# G034 - Deploying services 03 ~ Gitea - Part 4 - Gitea server.md
+# G034 - Deploying services 03 ~ Gitea - Part 4 - Gitea server

 The last component to setup in its own Kustomize project is the Gitea server itself.